-Underage students who meet criteria should be treated the same way as students who meet the age requirement for kindergarten.
+Underage students who are enrolled based on board policy should be treated the same way as students who meet the minimum age requirement for kindergarten.
 KSIS Data Standard Enrollment k.
 Accelerated Placement

-Questions concerning underage primary students may be directed to:
+Ouestions concerning underage primary students may be directed to: